dshanske/simple-location/README.md

 It supports retrieving location using the HTML5 geolocation API.
 As it stores the GeoData in a WordPress standard format, Geodata can also be added from other plugins.

-Offers the opportunity to change the timezone on a per-post basis for those posts from far off locations.
+Offers the opportunity to change the timezone on a per-post basis for those posts from far off locations and set this based on the coordinates of the location.

 ## Other Notes ##

-As of Version 2.0.0, there is the start of support for multiple map providers.

-The option to select your choice of provider is not yet there.
-Until then, Google is the static maps provider and Nominatim(OpenStreetMap) is the reverse geocoder.
+API Keys are required to use Google Static Maps or Mapbox Static Maps.
+If not provided there will be no map displayed regardless of setting.

 The Development Version as well as support can be found on [Github](https://github.com/dshanske/simple-location).